vkamit/ciscoucs/README.md

 Grafana allows you to query, visualize, alert on and understand your metrics no matter where they are stored.
 Create, explore, and share dashboards with your team and foster a data driven culture:

 **Visualize**: Fast and flexible client side graphs with a multitude of options.
 Panel plugins offer many different ways to visualize metrics and logs.
+**Dynamic Dashboards:** Create dynamic & reusable dashboards with template variables that appear as dropdowns at the top of the dashboard.